Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 - [x] Create the CloudWatch Alarm using AWS Console of the prev Task.
 - [x] ecxel task - Spin up an EC2 Instance with Security Group.
 EC2 instance should have a Tag with you name
 - [x] Created a CFT for CloudWatch alarm for a EC2 instance, and alarms on metrics: CPU Utilization & Memory Usage Percentage

+### TeusDay 19-11-2024
+- [x] Introduction to Amazon DynamoDB for Serverless Architectures, How it works and Design Considerations.